harshapalvayi/stocks-jwt/stock-client/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+Description:

+The Stock App helps to easily maintain user stocks and options from different brokerage accounts in a single place.
+Easy to add and edit stocks and options for a given user.
+Easy to register and sign-in if already a valid user.
+User can also track the dividend from various stocks.
+User can also search a stock to get to know the details of a stock.
+User can also validate reports and graphical charts to analyse stock portoflio.

+Screenshots of Stock App: